daveoftheparty/tides/sandbox/agent-tasks/add-data-table.md

 - create a new method in tide-chart.tsx to normalize and sort our sun, tide, and moon data
 - place the method above the getSvg() method
 - the method should return an array or collection of dates and activity code (sun rise, sun set, moon rise, moon set, tide high, tide low) and additional activity data attribute (tide height, moon illumination)
+- only include events within the user's selected date range (this.beginDate to this.endDate), using local time
 - this is a data method only, no html or jsx shall be produced.

 ### step two